oliveramezquita/client-service/README.md

 ### Deployment instructions for the backend

 1. Download this git repository
-2. Install the dependencies with the command
+2. Install the tool for the environment
 ```
-npm install
+pip3 install virtualenv
 ```
 3. Create our development environment with the following command
 ```
-python -m venv venv
+python3 -m venv venv
 ```
 4. Activate the development environment
 ```